FilipiakJacob/functional-bubble.NET/README.md

 functional-bubble.NET

-side project of two friends that want to achieve big things starting from this mobile app!
+Side project of two friends that want to achieve big things starting from this mobile app!